arozx/tampermonkey-scripts/README.md

 # tampermonkey-scripts
+#
-scripts for the tampermonkey extention
+For the tampermonkey extention
+#
+Written in Javascript
+#
+Not created by me